Sui-Rides/suirides-backend/README.md

 # suirides-backend
 SuiRides is a ride-sharing application that connects drivers and passengers.
-The contracts are written in SuiMove